 Lucas Stagg 2015 Bio – Off We Go!
 (Busted Flat) By Jason Schneider

-The Kitchener, Ontario native, now based in Toronto's Junction, has toured endlessly and released a dozen albums over the past decade, each a reflection of Stagg's choice of the troubadour life.
-By turns confessional and narrative, his songs are presented in an unadorned performance style that throws their lyrical and melodic content into sharp relief.
-It's edge and cartoony; country and rock 'n' roll.
+Based in the heart of Toronto's Junction, Stagg has toured endlessly and released a dozen albums over the past decade, each a reflection of his choice of the troubadour life.
+By turns confessional and narrative, the songs are presented in an unadorned performance style that throws their lyrical and melodic content into sharp relief.
+It's edgy and cartoony; country and rock 'n' roll.

 FULL BIO by Jason Schneider:

 The great Canadian artist Fred Eaglesmith once remarked that he believed one day southern Ontario will be viewed much like Texas in terms of how many great singer/songwriters each region has produced.
 What he heard was a common voice, capable of expressing all the joy, pain, fun and frustration of living in a place where the past and present are always seemingly at odds; a voice able to channel this tension into a sound that can’t strictly be called country, blues or rock and roll, but a bastard offspring of all three.